astonastonaston/3D_Deep_Learning_HWs/Readme.md

 * Novel View Synthesis with NeRF and TensoRF.

-Hit a star or fork it if you like my works.
+Hit a star if you like my works.